14 Top Schools in Atlanta and Beyond for Students with Special Needs and Learning Differences

 The Howard School

-The Howard School understands that each student possesses unique potential that cannot be unlocked through a “one size fits all” approach.
-The school is dedicated to nurturing students with language-based learning differences in a welcoming and compassionate environment.
+The Howard School understands that each child possesses unique potential that cannot be unlocked through a “one size fits all” academic approach.
+Our school is dedicated to nurturing children with language-based learning differences in a welcoming and compassionate environment.
+Here, your child can relax, come alive, and rediscover the joy of learning.

 Mill Springs Academy